Hyperdimensionals/clyphx_influencer_actions/README.md

 ## Credits

-The author and maintainer of this module is Brendan Krueger
+The author and maintainer of this module is Brendan Krueger aka <a href="http://digitalinfluencermusic.com">Digital Influencer</a>